 “My reporting career started with a van crash in Africa.“

-While still a journalism student at Ryerson University in Toronto, I travelled to Uganda in 2004 with a Ugandan-Canadian student-friend to shoot a TV feature about the explosive growth of road traffic injuries in Africa.
-Ironically, we got into a highway traffic accident while shooting a story about road traffic accidents!
-We ending up selling our documentary to a national CBC TV program, and I earned a job as a CBC TV reporter.
+My own reporting tale began when I was still in the Ryerson journalism school in Toronto.
+My Ugandan student friend and I travelled to his home country in 2004 to shoot a TV feature about the explosive growth of road traffic injuries in Africa.
+Ironically, our van crashed on the highway, nearly killing us.
+We sold the documentary to a national TV program, and I earned a CBC TV reporter gig.

-I also teach TV journalism at Pull Focus Film School.
+I also teach TV journalism at Pull Focus Film School in Vancouver.